lubishata/bookstore/README.md

    docker-compose up
    ```

-   This command will build the backend and frontend containers, along with the PostgreSQL, Kafka, and ZooKeeper containers.
+   This command will build the backend and frontend containers, along with the PostgreSQL and Kafka containers.
 The services will be configured based on the Docker Compose file, and your application should be up and running.

 4. Access the application in your browser:
    - Frontend: [http://localhost:3000](http://localhost:3000)